Kim Seon-ho

-Kim Seon-ho (/ko/; born May 8, 1986) is a South Korean actor.
-He is widely recognized for his breakthrough role in the series Start-Up (2020) and solidified his prominence with his leading role in the romantic comedy Hometown Cha-Cha-Cha (2021).
+Kim Seon-ho (born May 8, 1986) is a South Korean actor.
+He had his breakthrough role as Han Ji-pyeong from Start-Up (2020) and gained further attention with his role as Hong Du-sik in the romantic comedy Hometown Cha-Cha-Cha (2021).
 For the latter, he was named Gallup Korea's Television Actor of the Year.
+He also stars as Joo Ho-jin in the Netflix series Can This Love Be Translated?
+(2026), for which he received a Best Actor nomination at the 5th Blue Dragon Series Awards.